-Our pattern is one of 12 mini designs that make great patches.Continue to 2 of 6 below.
+Our pattern is one of 12 mini designs that make great patches.

 Make the Paper Transfer

-To make the paper transfer, trace the design from the pattern directly onto the tracing paper with a regular pencil.
-Then, cut the design from the tracing paper about an inch from the edges.Continue to 3 of 6 below.
+Layer the tracing paper on top of your design.
+Using a pencil, trace the design from the pattern directly onto the tracing paper.
+Cut the traced design from the tracing paper, about an inch from the edges.

 Baste the Pattern Transfer to the Fabric

-Stitch the Design Through the Paper
+Stitch the Design

 Keep the stitching simple as you trace the pattern with thread for best results.
 If you want to fill in a design, use the tracing paper method for the outline then remove the paper before starting the fill stitching.

-Tip: Whichever stitch you choose to use, remember to work them closely spaced.
-This gives you a better-finished line and makes it easier to remove the paper after the stitching has been completed.Continue to 5 of 6 below.
+Whichever stitch you choose, remember to make closely spaced stitches.
+This gives you a better finished line and will make it easier to remove the paper after the stitching has been completed.

-Remove the Basting and the Paper Pattern
+Remove Basting and Paper

+Remove the tracing paper, being careful not to tug the embroidery stitches.
 Start by tearing away the paper from around the edge of your design.
-The stitches perforated the paper, which should make it easier to tear it away.
-From there, you can pull out the paper from the inside of an area of stitching.Continue to 6 of 6 below.
+The stitches will have perforated it, making it easier to tear away.
+From there, you can pull out the paper from the inside of an area of stitching.